I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-retrievecontext.md

 Because the context is not a Component Object Model (COM) interface, the driver must not treat the context as such.
 For example, the driver cannot call the <b>AddRef</b> method on the context.

-For a code example of how to use the <b>RetrieveContext</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558957">IWDFIoQueue::GetDevice</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |